 Finding a space that allows for privacy while participating in the service;

-Turning the camera off and mute the session if they leave to go to the bathroom or leave the room while participating in the session, or if someone who is not part of the group comes into the room; and
+Turning the camera off and muting the session if they leave the room while participating in the session, or if someone who is not part of the session comes into the room; and

-How to utilize the technology required to participate in the virtual delivery of day habilitation, including how to utilize the specific format, signing in and out, etc. The provider will also provide written instructions.
+Using the technology required to participate in the virtual delivery of day habilitation, including how to utilize the specific format, signing in and out, etc. The provider will also provide written instructions to the beneficiary.

 To ensure that virtual delivery of this service facilitates community integration, the provider agency will continue to incorporate already established community partners into the virtual delivery of the service.
 For instance, if the beneficiary typically attends a career exploration class in the community with community participation occurring, the beneficiary will join via a face-to-face format virtually and therefore still be included in the meeting.
 Providers will also seek opportunities for beneficiaries to join community online groups in a face-to-face format and seek out such activities as career preparation, mock interview sessions, etc. Through virtual delivery of this service, beneficiaries can continue to interact with their friends and community connections during the times when the beneficiary is not participating in person, but will allow for the beneficiary to not miss out on opportunities for inclusion.